google/rappor/client/cpp/README.md

 Encoders should be initialized at application startup, with constant parameters, so this type of error should be seen early.

 The various `Encode()` members do *not* raise assertions.
-If those are used in correctly, then the return value will be `false` to indicate an error.
+If those are used incorrectly, then the return value will be `false` to indicate an error.
 These failures should be handled by the application.

 Memory Management